 A good cheese board and knife are essential for a good display.
 Often they have a marble surface for the cheese.
 It is visually appealing and easy to clean.
 I usually have more than one cheese knife, one for each cheese.
 The grooves in the board are handy holders for crackers, nuts and fruit.

-The first cheese (the one on top in the picture) was with truffles, always a favorite of mine.
+The first cheese (the one on top in the picture) was a cheddar with truffles, always a favorite of mine.
 Nothing can beat the earthy flavor of black truffles.
 The second was an English Cotswold; a creamy Double Gloucester with onion and chives.
 This turned out to be especially popular.
 The third was a Sage Derby.
 This was a British Derby with sage that gives it a lovely green reticulation and a subtle flavor of the herb.
 I have not seen it much in vogue in the US, so I was curious to see how people liked it.
 The three slabs filled up the cheese section of the board.
 Three to four cheeses are optimal.
 It gives enough variety without overwhelming the palate and does not fill up the guests too much before dinner.
 A soft cheese like Brie or a blue cheese, (Stilton is my favorite) would go well as the fourth, if needed.

 I then laid out a line of plain crackers and toasted bread squares.
 It is important that these be as innocuous tasting as possible.
 The purpose of crackers is to hold the cheese, not to add or distract from the taste.
 I avoid flavored crackers.